-Red and Blue Line Platform Extension – Dallas Area Rapid Transit
+Red and Blue Line Platform CMGC Extension – Dallas Area Rapid Transit

 Dallas Area Rapid Transit (DART) selected Lockwood, Andrews & Newnam, Inc. (LAN) to support program management of the extension of platforms at 28 light rail stations.

-The project will modify platforms along the Red and Blue light rail transit lines to accommodate three-car trains.
-Modifications will include extending four aerial stations, 22 at-grade stations, and two below-grade stations as well as adding raised platform areas to permit level boarding.
-The added capacity will help open some rush hour trips that are extremely full.
+The CMGC rail extension project modified platforms along the Red and Blue light rail transit lines to accommodate three-car trains.
+Modifications included extending four aerial stations, 22 at-grade stations, and two below-grade stations as well as adding raised platform areas to permit level boarding.
+The added capacity will help open some rush-hour trips that are extremely full.
 This makes those trips available to more people and give them a better experience.

-Currently, the Red and Blue lines are limited to two-car trains due to platform lengths at 28 of the existing stations.
+The Red and Blue lines were limited to two-car trains due to platform lengths at 28 of the existing stations.
 By expanding the platforms at these stations, three-car trains can be operated system-wide, significantly increasing capacity throughout the rail system.
-DART estimates that when the project is complete, capacity on the light rail system will increase by 50 percent.
+Constructed while the system remained fully operational, the project increased total system capacity by an estimated 33%.
+Tim Schmidt served as LAN’s technical advisor for the CMGC process.

 During the initial design of the rail system, DART proactively planned to trigger station platform extensions once the need was warranted by ridership.
-The project will ease congestion during peak hours, reduce commuting times, and provide a more comfortable ride for passengers.
+The project eased congestion during peak hours, reduce commuting times, and provide a more comfortable ride for passengers.

-LAN is working with DART to deliver the project in a timely and coordinated manner that enhances the rider experience.
+LAN worked with DART to deliver the project in a timely and coordinated manner that enhances the rider experience.

 At a glance